 The Lux Confusion

 It isn't just lumens where manufacturers are less than honest.
-For peak beam intensity, flashlights usually use candela or throw.
-However, for more floody video lights and LED panels, lux is more commonly used.
+For more floody video lights and LED panels, lux is a more commonly used measurement.
 Unfortunately, lux is stated at a distance from the light source, and that distance isn't fixed.
 So one manufacturer may claim 1,500 lux at 1m, another manufacturer may claim 1,500 lux at 50cm.
 The former light will be 4 times brighter!
 There are also a lot of dubious lux claims by some LED panel lights.
 Another thing to consider is that lux claims are usually for white light output (most likely with warm and cool white emitters all on) and not for the colour RGB emitters.
 Even RGB emitter brightness can be all over the place - for example one product may have a brighter blue, another might have a brighter red.
 Unlike flashlights, where there are a many reputable reviewers, decent reviewers of LED panel lights are far and few between.
 Impartial reviews with lux measurements I have found useful are New Layer YouTube and Website, and Tech Notice.

 Help support this website by donating to: